mounseflit/ACS-RAG/Readme.md

 2. Files are processed through the ingestion and preprocessing pipeline.
 3. Processed chunks and their embeddings are stored in the Vector Database.
 4. User enters a query in the Streamlit chat interface.
-5. The query is embedded using the Watsonx AI embedding model.
+5. The query is embedded using the ACS AI embedding model.
 6. The RAG Orchestrator retrieves top-k most similar chunks from the Vector Database based on the query embedding.
-7. The retrieved chunks, along with the user's query, are sent to the Watsonx AI foundation model as context.
+7. The retrieved chunks, along with the user's query, are sent to the ACS AI foundation model as context.
 8. The foundation model generates a response.
 9. The response is displayed in the Streamlit chat interface.